IlluminatePossibilities/TheGlobalVariables/README.md

 - Amplify analytics
 - DynamoDB schemas
 - Geolocation data obtained from Amplify
-- Other data sources not presently defined or considered.
+- Other data sources not presently defined or considered

-NOTE: We can augment user data with geo-data obtained through Amplify for more geo-specific recommendations.
+*NOTE:* We will augment user data with geo-data obtained through Amplify for more geo-specific recommendations.

 Interactive reports for the data will be built using Vuejs templates and D3 visualizations.